 Let’s take the example of a game where the official odds of winning are 1 in 4.12.
 You can do some research and discover how many prizes are available (for example, 2,395,512 tickets).

 Now, it’s time to do a quick math equation.
 Remember, the lottery originally determined the official odds by dividing the tickets printed by the number of available prizes.
-You can reverse this by multiplying the total number of tickets printed by the official odds (in this case, 4.12).
+You can reverse this by multiplying the total number of prizes by the official odds (in this case, 4.12).

 Do the math and you’ll get the answer: just shy of 9,900,000.
 Keep in mind that not all tickets are sold all at once but may be released in batches.